gpt4free/g4f.live/docs/inference-api.md

 python -m g4f.cli api --bind "0.0.0.0:2400"
 ```

-## Using the Interference API
+## Using the Inference API

 ### Basic Usage
-**You can interact with the Interference API using curl commands for both text and image generation:**
+**You can interact with the Inference API using curl commands for both text and image generation:**

 **For text generation:**
 ```bash